 If you can’t find either of these varieties, other hot red peppers can be used.

-Take note that our recipe uses Thai bird’s eye chilis.
-If you are using other chili peppers, you will want to adjust the amounts based on how hot they are.
-African bird’s eye peppers are 2-3x hotter, so if that’s what you have, start with 2 or 3 and taste before adding more.
-Most chili peppers available in supermarkets will be less hot than Thai.
+Take note that my recipe uses Thai bird’s eye chilis.
+If you’re using other types of chili peppers, you’ll want to adjust the amounts based on their heat level.
+African bird’s eye peppers are 2-3 times hotter, so if that’s what you have, start with just 2 or 3 and taste before adding more.
+Most chili peppers you find in supermarkets will be less hot than the Thai variety.

 Pick your favorite and follow the below chicken roasting time chart for the best cooking times for your cut.
 This can vary depending on the thickness of the chicken and your oven, use the table as a general guideline.